Scaffolding in Educationby Becton Loveless

 Concept and mind maps are simply visual graphics that show relationships between learning concepts.
 These maps show previous concepts students have learned related to new concepts that will be encountered.
 These kinds of maps are especially appealing to visual learners, making them valuable when differentiating and scaffolding learning for highly visual learners.

 A mind map is drawn so that related topics are connected by branches, with one central concept uniting them all.
-For instance, take the concept of mind mapping at make it the central category.
+For instance, take the concept of mind mapping to make it the central category.
 Now, think up three major ‘branches’ related to mind maps.
-One branch could be creativity, another could be planning, and a third one could be benefits.
+One branch could be creativity, another could be planning, and a third one could be beneficial.
 The creativity branch could be made of smaller branches such as ideas and innovation.
 The planning branch could be made of smaller branches that include strategies and goals.
 Finally, the benefits branch could include fun and simple.
 Now, you have a mind map as the central concept made of three branches, each with their own smaller branches.
 You can also find connections from different branches.

 When applied to education, teachers can use this to connect almost any type of concept.
 For instance, you may be teaching a science class about cellular structure.
 As the central concept, you might have human cells.
 Then, the branches could be composed of stem cells, bone cells, blood cells, and so forth.
 Each cell could then possess its own set of smaller branches describing features unique to that cell.
 This approach helps students see the features of each type of human cell but also similar features between cells.

 Sometimes, the best scaffolding technique is the one that teachers are most familiar with.
 There’s always a place for simply teaching students, and sometimes teachers can be most effective by giving a straightforward lesson that prepares students for more complex work to come.
-A primes example of this is language.
+A prime example of this is language.

 When dealing with language, students are given vocabulary lessons prior to reading something difficult.
 This helps them because students tend to become disengaged whenever they are reading and struggle to understand the words in their assignment.
 Reviewing particularly difficult vocabulary words before the reading helps students understand how to pronounce these words and what they mean.
 Teachers can review the reading assignment and identify words that the students might find some particular difficulties with and provide handouts for the students for use during the vocabulary review.